Shiwani322004/Shiwani322004/README.md

 - 🧩 **Creative Problem Solving** - Find innovative solutions to complex challenges
 - 🤝 **Collaborative Spirit** - Great products are built by great teams
 - 🌍 **Making Impact** - Contributing to projects that make a positive difference
+- 💪 **Growth Mindset** - Embrace challenges and learn from every experience

 ---